IISERM/turing-club-orientation/orientation.md

 ---

-- IIMER, the Video Game
+- Adding new features for our app **Insight** to serve the IISER community.
 - Talk series on Extensive need of Computation in all field of Sciences
-- Turing Week
+- More Turing Week
 - More Hackathons with other clubs

 # We Don't Just Explore Worlds, We Build Them!